Dikshit673/wordle-app/README.md

 ## Acknowledgments

-- Special thanks to the React Native and Node.js communities for their support and resources.
+- Special thanks to the React JS and Node JS communities for their support and resources.
-- Wordle App icon designed by [Sachin Kumar](https://Sachin-Kumar.com).
+- Wordle App icon designed by [Sachin Kumar]().